Estimated new cases and deaths from laryngeal cancer in the United States in 2024:[1]

 Use our advanced clinical trial search to find NCI-supported cancer clinical trials that are now enrolling patients.
 The search can be narrowed by location of the trial, type of treatment, name of the drug, and other criteria.
 General information about clinical trials is also available.

-Treatment options for metastatic and recurrent laryngeal cancer include the following:
+Treatment options for metastatic and recurrent laryngeal cancer include:

 For more information, see the Treatment Option Overview for Laryngeal Cancer section.